lanking520/ADB-Class/Project 3/README.md

 ### An example with Support 0.2 and Confidence 0.7
 - Around 80% of Restaurant in Manhattan has the Grade A
-- More than 80% of North American food-style Restaurant have grade A
+- More than 80% of North American food-style Restaurant have grade A You can also see the entire result in our output.txt file for this example